scikit-learn/enhancement_proposals/slep016/proposal.rst

 attribute on the estimator, and ``get_grid`` may simply return this value, or an empty dict if undefined, while ``get_distribution`` will combine the stored parameter distributions with ``get_grid`` values.
-The attribute will be undefined by default upon construction of the estimator.
+The attribute will be undefined by default upon construction of the estimator, though in the future we could consider default grids being specified for some estimator classes.

 Parameter spaces should be copied in :ojb:`sklearn.base.clone`, so that a user can overwrite only one parameter's space without redefining everything.